ishanjsr/web/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Hello!
-It's nice to meet you"
+title: "Welcome to my webpage"
 number_featured: 0 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 0 # set to zero to exclude